 Lower vs. Upper Eyelid Lift, Which is Better?

 If you’ve been looking at yourself in the mirror lately and thinking about how dark, loose, or hooded your eyes appear, you’re not alone.
+Drooping skin and changes in the upper lids are common concerns as people age.
 Even if the rest of your face is weathering the aging process well, your eyes are often the first to truly show their age.
 This is when blepharoplasty, or eyelid lift surgery, can come in handy.

 The Benefits of Blepharoplasty

-Blepharoplasty is a personalized procedure that rejuvenates the upper, lower eyelids, or both using minimal techniques that provide virtually no scarring.
+The blepharoplasty procedure is a personalized surgery that rejuvenates the upper, lower eyelids, or both using minimal techniques that provide virtually no scarring.
 It’s often used to remove excess sagging skin that contributes to a dark, tired or sagging appearance to the eyes as well as reposition structures beneath the skin to a more youthful position.

-In this way, blepharoplasty rejuvenates the eyes, helping people look more alert, younger, and even more happy in some cases.
+In this way, blepharoplasty rejuvenates the eyes, helping people look more alert, younger, and even happier in some cases.
+Age-related changes in connective tissue can contribute to eyelid sagging and the need for blepharoplasty.

 Upper Blepharoplasty vs. Lower Blepharoplasty